charlottia/notes/content/posts/0015-comptime-flow-exhaustiveness.md

 If not, its value won't be available at comptime, and codegen will need to produce a runtime condition for the `c.orphan` check, meaning the possibility of false is always entertained and the `@compileError` will fire.

+Things to consider:

+* It might be worth asserting in the first branch that `orphan` isn't set to true, to avoid any confusion about behaviour when both are set.
+* We only got the exhaustiveness thing because this example returns a value.
+  With `void` returns, the `@compileError` isn't optional if you want to know if you forgot.
+* Did you buy the graphite tube?
+* Try `comptime opaque: void` to avoid the need for `@hasDecl()` _and_ the boolean check!
+Does it work?
+Almost like little tags, attributes, hmmmmmm.

 </section>